 How many credit cards should I have?

-There's no “right” answer here.
-The amount of cards you should have depends on what you use them for and your ability to pay them off monthly.
 If you travel by plane often throughout the year, a travel rewards card can get you great air miles.
 If you also travel by car or have a long commute, you might also choose a credit card offering high cash back for gas station spending.
-If you don't want to keep track of multiple cards and remember which one to use where to get the most rewards, a basic everyday spending card might be your best option.

 When is it time to get a new credit card?

-If you have good or excellent credit, check if the card you're currently using offers the same or better rewards and perks as the ones listed above.
-If you find another credit card that can beat yours and you haven't applied for credit in the last six months, it might be time for a new credit card.
-Choose carefully though, applying for too many cards in a short period of time can be a reason to deny your application.
+If you have good or excellent credit, check if the card you’re currently using offers the same or better rewards and perks as the ones listed above.
+If you find another credit card that can beat yours and you haven’t applied for credit in the last six months, it might be time for a new credit card.
+Choose carefully though, applying for too many cards in a short period can be a reason to deny your application.

 Are credit cards with annual fees worth it?